shakacode/react_on_rails/README.md

 - Remove the 'react-rails' gem from your Gemfile.

-- Remove the generated generated lines for react-rails in your application.js file.
+- Remove the generated lines for react-rails in your application.js file.

 ```
 //= require react